 We should share more images like this, shouldn’t we?
 It’s the least we can do for the talented photographers of Tasmania.
 When Gavin has our new website up and running, we’ll include some lovely image galleries, which will make things ever-so smart and pretty.
 Sunset, sunrise, seascape and landscape.
 People, towns, food and drink.
 The possibilities are endless; as always they’ll feature “all things Tasmanian” of course.
 Can’t wait for that one.
 No pressure or anything, Gavin!

-We are really hoping each photographer featured here will comment below, giving our readers more information about their image.
-The when, where, why and how of the shot.
+We are really hoping each photographer featured here will comment below, giving our readers more information about their image/s.
+The when, where, why and how of their photo/s and perhaps where they can be followed online.
 That would be very useful, we think.
 Of course, other business owners who are handy with a camera but not actually professionals, are also welcome to contribute next time we open the floor.
 Just another handy way to spread the word about your products and services.